owengretzinger/personal-website/personal-website/public/articles/displayed_articles/html-resume.md

 {/* mobile header --> */}
 ```

-This way, on small screens the links will be hidden.
-We'll add them underneath in the next step:
+The reason I made a separate mobile header is because on small screens, there's too much content to fit it all in a row.
+Instead, we'll add the links underneath with the rest of the content in the next step:

 ```javascript
 {/* body */}